Kirsten West: Godmother of Southern Rock

 Publisher of Hittin’ the Note

-While hammers rang through Vineville, Kirsten also kept her hands on another legacy project: Hittin’ the Note.
-Launched by Kirk West, Ron Currens, Bill Ector, and Joe Bell, in the summer of 1992, the newsletter-turned-magazine grew from a 16-page black-and-white fan bulletin, photo-copied and stapled together, into a full-color publication carried at Tower Records, Barnes & Noble, and Borders.
+While hammers rang through Vineville, Kirsten kept her hands on another legacy project: Hittin’ the Note.
+Launched by Kirk West, Ron Currens, Bill Ector, and Joe Bell in the summer of 1992, the newsletter-turned-magazine grew from a 16-page black-and-white fan bulletin — photo-copied, stapled, and mailed — into a full-color publication carried at Tower Records, Barnes & Noble, and Borders.

 The first issue of Hittin’ the Note (1992), launched as a fan-club newsletter for the Allman Brothers Band.
 Its name came from the band’s own phrase for the transcendent moments of complete oneness when the music, the players, and the audience all locked together.